 While the actual nutrition content of the fruit isn’t vastly different, the biggest problem is that strawberries are canned in syrup.

-This is obviously high in sugar, which is exactly what pugs don’t need.
+This is high in sugar, which pugs don’t need.

 Not only will this wreak havoc with their teeth, but syrup will also be a major source of empty calories.
-Any pug owner will know how difficult it is to keep their weight down, so sugar water really isn’t what’s needed in their diet.
+Any pug owner will know how difficult it is to keep their weight down, so sugar water isn’t needed in their diet.

 A good out-of-season alternative to canned strawberries is frozen fruit.
-If you decide to give your pug frozen strawberries, look for brands that are unprocessed; you just want to be washed and frozen fruit.
+If you give your pug frozen strawberries, look for unprocessed brands; you want to be washed and frozen fruit.

 Some companies try and sneak a bit of extra sugar in there, which defeats the point of not using canned fruit.

 Look for brands designed for smoothies, as these are usually pretty clean.
-Alternatively, if you grow your own strawberries, hold some back and freeze them!
+Alternatively, if you grow your strawberries, hold some back and freeze them!

 Some Final Thoughts:

-I was glad to find out that pugs can eat strawberries because it means that my dog can enjoy my favorite fruit with me.
+I was glad to find out that pugs can eat strawberries because my dog can enjoy my favorite fruit with me.